EduardaAlv/eduardaalv/README.md

 - 👩‍💻 I currently work with .NET, C#, SQL and T-SQL, Javascript, Vue.js, among other technologies.

-- 👩‍🎓 Undergraduate student in Information Systems at PUC Minas.
+- 👩‍🎓  Graduated in Information Systems at PUC Minas.

 - 📧 Contact me by email: eduardasantosalveseduarda@gmail.com